-Luxembourg is in 2021 (and was also before) the country with the highest gross domestic product (GDP) per capita (US \$125,923), up 15 per cent over one year.
+Luxembourg is in 2023 (and was also before) the country with the highest gross domestic product (GDP) per capita (US \$146,260).
 Consumers therefore enjoy strong purchasing power and are more inclined to purchase luxury brands and meaningful, sustainable products than consumers in neighbouring countries.